pawanmkr/shop_api/README.md

-# shop_api
+# Shop_API

 A rest API for shop with multiple requests, errors handeld, utilized authentication and much more :)

-# Usage Guide
+## Usage Guide

-clone the repository into your pc and open terminal in this same project folder and run this commnad to install the dependencies: npm install
+first, clone the repository into your pc and open terminal in this same project folder and run this commnad to install the dependencies: `npm install`